dtab428/ucla-marketing-www/wp-content/themes/ucla-marketing/README.md

-# fiesta-wordpress-starter
+# ucla-wordpress-starter

-Fiesta is a lightweight, modern, Gutenberg-friendly WordPress starter theme for lightning-fast development.
+ucla is a lightweight, modern, Gutenberg-friendly WordPress starter theme for lightning-fast development.

-See also: [fiesta-blocks](https://github.com/jsaarine/fiesta-blocks) WordPress container plugin for dynamic blocks.
+See also: [ucla-blocks](https://github.com/jsaarine/ucla-blocks) WordPress container plugin for dynamic blocks.

 ## Features